Adichie versus Emezi: When sisters feud, By Osmund Agbo

 Tufiakwa!

-You know that you are inching closer to the twilight zone when all of a sudden you start to feel like the moral arch of the universe rests upon your shoulder.
-It comes with that feeling of a weighty responsibility to wade into every crisis and intervene even between those that have zero idea about your existence.
+You know that you are inching closer to the twilight zone when all of a sudden you start feeling like the moral arch of the universe rests upon your shoulders.
+It comes with that feeling of a weighty responsibility to wade into every crisis and intervene even between those who have zero idea of your existence.
 May God help.

 Akwaeke Emezi.
-Gosh! how I love that soul.
+Gosh!
+How I love that soul.
 Even her name alone is awe-inspiring and in Igbo anthroponymy, it translates to a Unicorn.
 I know!
 Funny enough, before now I had only chanced upon some of her writings, mostly as short stories in the Brittle Papers, an African literature platform.
-It’s just recently that I learnt of the body of work that clearly defines her as a multi-talented video artist and accomplished writer who had been nominated in many literary categories and has gone on to win multiple awards.
+It’s just recently that I learnt of the body of work that clearly defines her as a multi-talented video artist and accomplished writer, who has been nominated in many literary categories and had gone on to win multiple awards.

-Her debut novel, “Freshwater” which explored the Igbo concept of gender and spirituality vis-a-vis western culture, was named a New Yorker Best Book of the Year and received glowing reviews from reputable organizations like the New York Times, Los Angeles Time and even the Guardian.
+Her debut novel, Freshwater, which explores the Igbo con,cept of gender and spirituality vis-a-vis Western culture, was named a New Yorker Best Book of the Year and received glowing reviews from reputable organisations like the New York Times, Los Angeles Time and even The Guardian.
 In 2019, Freshwater was nominated for the Women’s Prize for fiction which was historic in the sense of being the first of its kind by a transgender author.

+Problem started when Chimamanda granted an interview to UK’s Channel 4TV in March 2017, in which she stated that a trans woman is a trans woman.
+By that, she was attempting to draw the distinction between the experience of women born female, as opposed to those of trans women.
+Chikena.

-Talking about gender, Emezi identifies as a non-binary.
-She is a strong advocate for the LGBTQ community, champions transgender rights and draws inspiration from Binyavanga Wainaina.
-It’s not totally surprising therefore, that gender identity and the politics of it is at the front and center of her public spat with a former mentor and world-famous author, Chimamanda Ngozi Adichie.
+Talking about gender, Emezi identifies as non-binary.
+She is a strong advocate of the LGBTQ community, championing transgender rights and drawing inspiration from the late Binyavanga Wainaina.
+It’s not totally surprising, therefore, that gender identity and the politics of it are at the front and centre of her public spat with a former mentor and world-famous author, Chimamanda Ngozi Adichie.

-Of course, we may never know all that transpired in a long-term relationship between two friends gone awry but certain inference could be made sorting through their correspondence.
-It appears that Emezi later realized her mistakes of lashing out in public, wrote an apology letter and hoped to warm her way back into Chimamanda’s world.
-The later, very angry and feeling betrayed by someone she went out of her way to help, played the defense and rebuffed all overtures.
+Of course, we may never know all that transpired in a long-term relationship between two friends gone awry but certain inferences could be made, sorting through their correspondence.
+It appears that Emezi later realised her mistake of lashing out in public, wrote an apology letter and hoped to warm her way back into Chimamanda’s world.
+The latter, very angry and feeling betrayed by someone she went out of her way to help, played the defence and rebuffed all the subsequent overtures.
 Having tried repeatedly without success, Emezi got frustrated, called Chimamanda’s bluff and went full scale on the offensive.
-She called her a” murderer” and from what we heard, launched a scorched-earth social media campaign to discredit her.
+She called her a ”murderer” and from what we heard, launched a scorched-earth social media campaign to discredit Chimamanda.
 Not only that, she went on a mission to permanently damage her brand.
 Mba nu!

+Like all art aficionados, one is deeply burdened by the ugly ramifications of this fight, given its tendency to polarise people and force the family of African writers to take sides.
+But this is not the first time it will happen.
+There is a long history of feuds between writers and I’m convinced that the two will settle scores, knock themselves over a couple of times, but in the end, each will get up and be just fine.

 People often say that all is fair in love and war but that is not necessarily true.
-Or why do we have the international court sitting in Hague that tries war criminals?
+Or why do we have the International Court sitting in Hague, which tries war criminals?
 Believe it or not, it is expected that even in war situations, rules of engagement still need to be upheld.
-It’s human nature to be angry and act out but the response should also be commensurate with the perceived wrong.
-In this fight, Ms. Emezi took no prisoners.
+It’s human nature to be angry and act out but the response should also be commensurate to the perceived wrong.
+In this fight, Ms Emezi took no prisoners.

-To describe someone as transphobic and call her a murderer for simply refusing to commingle feminism with transgender activism is to miss the whole premise of the LGBTQ campaign which is about respecting individual choices and differences even when they don’t align with yours.
-Cyber bullying and reverse discrimination are also not behaviors to be encouraged.
+To describe someone as transphobic and call her a murderer for simply refusing to commingle feminism with transgender activism is to miss the whole premise of the LGBTQ campaign, which is about respecting individual choices and differences, even when they don’t align with yours.
+Cyber bullying and reverse discrimination are also not behaviours to be encouraged.

-Hopefully this one issue may offer a window of opportunity into discussing the relationship between the Transgender and Cisgender, Heterosexual and LGBTQ in general, in order to define expectations on each side.
+Hopefully this one issue may offer a window of opportunity into discussing the relationship between the transgender and cisgender, heterosexual and LGBTQ in general, in order to define expectations on each side.
 As the campaign to educate more and more heterosexual people about LGBTQ rights and the push for increased sensitivity to gender fluidity is being ramped up, it’s important to educate the other side as well.
-The crucial need to support LGBTQ rights and interact with the community in a respectful and non-threatening way is something that a whole lot of people are still struggling with and remains a work in progress.
+The crucial need to support LGBTQ rights and interact with the community in a respectful and non-threatening way is something that a whole lot of people are still struggling with and it remains work in progress.

-Like all art aficionados, one is deeply burdened by the ugly ramifications of this fight, given its tendency to polarize people and force the family of African writers to take sides.
-But this is not the first.
-There is a long history of feuds between writers and am convinced that the two will settle scores, knock themselves over a couple of times, but in the end, each will get up and be just fine.
-What is more worrisome, however, is the unintended consequences when two Elephants fight.
+Like all art aficionados, one is deeply burdened by the ugly ramifications of this fight, given its tendency to polarise people and force the family of African writers to take sides.
+But this is not the first time it will happen.
+There is a long history of feuds between writers and I’m convinced that the two will settle scores, knock themselves over a couple of times, but in the end, each will get up and be just fine.
+What is more worrisome, however, is the unintended consequences when two elephants fight.
 The problem is the grass being trampled upon in this case takes the form of all forgone alternatives.
 Not in the least is the squandered opportunity to beam a searchlight on the human carnage that has since become an everyday Nigerian story.

 Support PREMIUM TIMES' journalism of integrity and credibility